 Is there any financial assistance available?

 SYA does not want any child to be unable to play soccer because his or her family is unable to afford the cost.
 We will make every effort to provide assistance or waive fees in instances where the player’s family merits financial aid.
-Please contact the travel soccer commissioner, Kathy Hull at email@example.com for more information.
+Please contact the travel soccer commissioner, Kathy Hull at email@example.com or see the link on our Travel Soccer page for more information.
 You will be asked to provide copies of last year’s tax forms and to fill in an application.
 Scholarship applications must be submitted in July each year.

 As a parent, what are my obligations to a travel team?

 All travel teams need a manager, who is a parent volunteer.
 This person handles the day-to-day administrative aspects of the team, such as sending emails to the team, contacting opponents before games, passing along information between SYA and the team members, collecting proof of birth date documents for new travel players, getting the roster set and player cards generated, and working with the league registrars.
 Additionally, there are other tasks, which include collecting fees and writing team checks, handling tournament applications and registration, and Cardinal Cup organizational duties.
 Sometimes a manager handles all of this; often it is divided among a number of parents.